Javier Arenas (American football): Kansas City Chiefs

-Arenas was selected by the Kansas City Chiefs in the second round, 50th overall of the 2010 NFL Draft.
+Arenas was selected by the Kansas City Chiefs in the second round, 50th overall of the 2010 NFL draft.
 The Chiefs previously traded tight end Tony Gonzalez to the Atlanta Falcons to acquire the pick used to select Arenas.
 On July 28, 2010, Arenas signed a 4-year, $3.798 million contract with the Chiefs.
 In the 2010 season, he had 39 punt returns for 322 net yards and 24 kick returns for 509 net yards.

-Arenas scored his first career touchdown on October 23, 2011, against the Oakland Raiders.
-Arenas finished the 2011 season with 2 interceptions, 33 tackles, and 1 sack.
-He also recovered a fumble in the game against the Pittsburgh Steelers.
+Arenas scored his first career touchdown on October 23, 2011, against the Oakland Raiders, on a seven-yard rush.
+Arenas finished the 2011 season with two interceptions, 33 tackles, and one sack.
+He recovered a fumble in the game against the Pittsburgh Steelers.

-For the 2012 season, Arenas tallied 53 solo tackles and 1 forced fumble in 16 games played.
-He also logged 204 yards in kickoff returns and 297 yards in punt returns on special teams.
+For the 2012 season, Arenas tallied 53 solo tackles and one forced fumble in 16 games played.
+He logged 204 yards in kickoff returns and 297 yards in punt returns on special teams.

 Arizona Cardinals

 On May 1, 2013, Arenas was traded to the Arizona Cardinals in exchange for Anthony Sherman.
+He handled a large majority of the kickoff return duties for the Cardinals in 2013.

 Atlanta Falcons

 On March 18, 2014, Arenas signed a one-year contract with the Atlanta Falcons.
+Arenas appeared in six games for the Falcons in the 2014 season.